prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 ### Postman Example Project for Enroll

 The Postman application illustrates a use case for the API calls, such as enroll.
 The example includes a file download at the bottom of this passage.
 The file download includes voice and face instances and a .json file that makes the API calls.
-Use these files to demonstrate the prediction.
+Use these files to demonstrate the enrollment.

-This is a step by step instructional on how to use postman to view the api calls and their responses:
+This is a step by step instructional on how to use Postman to view the api calls and their responses:

 1. Download Postman, and ensure it is functioning by logging into the application and viewing the user interface